 The Loan-to-Value (LTV) ratio is a financial term used by lenders to express the ratio of a loan to the value of the collateral.
-Otherwise said, it is the measurement of the balance of the loan relative to the value of the collateral asset is represented as Loan-to-Value (LTV).
+Otherwise said, the measurement of the balance of the loan relative to the value of the collateral asset is represented as Loan-to-Value (LTV).

 Traditional lenders (e.g. banks) use your credit score, as reported by third-party credit agencies, to determine your creditworthiness.
 The higher your credit score, the lower the risk for the lender.
 To remove the credit score form the equation you can apply for an asset-backed loan like the one offered by Nexo.